 In addition to the change of President, Erick Schuetz has been promoted to Vice President, Sales & Marketing.
 “Erick joined Safeguard in 2001 and has spearheaded our drive into new markets,” added Merv.
 “I believe the future is very bright with Bill and Erick leading the way.”

-Merv is a graduate of University of Queensland, Brisbane, Australia where he also received his doctorate in Chemistry.
+Merv is a graduate of the University of Queensland, Brisbane, Australia where he also received his doctorate in Chemistry.
 In 1964, Merv was awarded a Fulbright Scholarship to conduct research at Indiana University, where he also received his MBA.